DNKonanov/CovEqualizer/README.md

 # CovEqualizer
-A greedy approach for read selection to quialize the coverage depth
+A greedy approach for read selection to equalize the coverage depth